datavizfairy/excalidraw-libraries/README.md

 You are welcome to use this library for your own wireframing, dashboard planning, and internal design work.

-Please do not:

-* Resell the library
-* Repackage it as your own resource
-* Upload it elsewhere as a separate downloadable library
-* Claim the components as your own
+Please do not resell, repackage, redistribute, or claim the library as your own.

-If you share work publicly that uses the library, credit is appreciated:

-Created by **Data Viz Fairy / Shreya Arya**

-This project is shared under the licence included in this repository.
-Please check the `LICENSE` file before using, modifying, or sharing the library.
+This project is licensed under **CC BY-NC-ND 4.0**.
+See the [LICENSE.md](./LICENSE.md) file for full terms.

 <br>